Vanishborn/DIST/README.md

 # DIST - Distance Integration and Similarity Tool

 A tool that compares gene expression similarities in bulk.

+Using components from [Project Intronomicon](https://github.com/KorfLab/intronomicon) at [The Korf Lab](https://github.com/KorfLab).

 Currently serving C. elegans only.